jake-the-dev/A-Pets-Life/README.md

 - Can't edit something that's not that users.
 ### Create Memory
 - create memory
+- name is automatically populated
+- tagging via mapping and splitting
+- date format from 'date-fns' instead of momentJs.
 - Edit / delete .
+### Logout
+- logout takes you back to signin.
+- paw takes you home.

 ## How long did this take?
-VS Code Extension "Code Time"
+From VS Code Extension "Code Time"
 ### A Pet's Life:
 Code time : 22.2 hrs
 Keystrokes : 17,212
-### PetJournal (the original project name)
+### PetJournal (the original project name):
 Code time : 9.6 hrs
 Keystrokes : 9,454
-### ClockInClockOut:
+### ClockInClockOut (the first project):
 Code time : 14.9 hrs
 Keystrokes : 14,009

 ### End Result:
-46.7 Hours to make a project that should only take 2 hours.
+46.7 Hours (A week of 9hour days) to make a project that would now only take about 3hours.

 ### Am I proud of it?
-... no.
+... not in it's current state.
+But I will be working on it to make it into something quite nice.

 ## What next?
 ### Start from scratch with: